-- The Heads of Service complete annual self-assessments (Divisional Assurance Statements) of the processes and controls they have in place to allow them to achieve their service objectives.
-This identifies a range of service risks. - Performance management reports are taken place to relevant the policy committees and the Audit, Crime & Disorder and Scrutiny Committee over the course of the year.
-Based on the information provided during the year and reviews of data quality, adequate controls are in place. - Annual Service Plans are monitored and updated. - · Local Ombudsman Report on complaints received. - End of Year Report by Audit, Crime & Disorder and Scrutiny Committee. - Financial assurance from budget targets report and Quarterly Revenue and Capital Monitoring Reports. - Register of pecuniary interests. - · Fraud Risk Assessment. - Pay Award and Pay Policy statement 2014/15. - Emergency Planning and Business Continuity Plans.

-8. We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit, Crime & Disorder and Scrutiny Committee, Corporate Risk Group, Corporate Governance Group and Corporate Management Board and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+- Performance management reports are taken to the relevant policy committees and the Audit, Crime & Disorder and Scrutiny Committee over the course of the year.
+Based on the information provided during the year and reviews of data quality, adequate controls are in place. - Local Ombudsman Report on complaints received. - The Audit, Crime & Disorder and Scrutiny Committee produce an Annual Report. - Financial assurance from budget targets report and Quarterly Revenue and Capital Monitoring Reports.
+Each service has savings targets based on controllable expenditure built into 4 year cost reduction plan. - Register of pecuniary interests. - Fraud Risk Assessment. - Pay Award and Pay Policy statement 2015/16. - Emergency Planning and Business Continuity Plans. - As part of the Council's policy on transparency and openness, information on financial spend is publically available. - Work has been undertaken to raise the awareness of information governance risks.
+Polices have been updated and mandatory training is rolled out to all staff. - All committee reports have been seen by the Chief Finance Officer and the Monitoring Officer. - 11.
+We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit, Crime & Disorder and Scrutiny Committee, Corporate Risk Group, Corporate Governance Group and Corporate Management Board and a plan to address weaknesses and ensure continuous improvement of the system is in place.